Sedign Solutions

 Link 2

-Dialysis, often referred to as the ‘artificial kidney’, is a lifeline for individuals facing renal failure.
+Dialysis is a lifeline for individuals facing renal failure.
 In this condition, the kidneys struggle to effectively filter waste and excess fluids from the body, posing a significant threat to overall health.
+During dialysis, the blood of a patient is passed through a dialysis machine consisting of a filter.
+The membranes of the filter separate harmful solutes from the blood.

 Fig 1: Schematic diagram representing hemodialysis